nougatoo/Forum-Website/README.md

 <b>Congratulations, you have connected to the database!
 Go nuts!*<b>

 <em>* I have made it so only I can drop a table, as the permissions to do that allow you to drop the whole database...
 So if you screw up while building a table, let me know and I will remove it for you.</em>

+## Connecting to the Database on Netbeans

+Go to Services
+> Right click Databases
+> New Connections
+> Change the Driver to MySQL (Connector / J Driver)
+> Click Next
+> Input information as above
+> Port number should be 3306 by default
+> Next
+> Finish